armanbeg979/PowerBI-Project/README.md

 Power BI – Welcome to my Power BI project.
 This project helped me explore how data can tell real stories — in this case, understanding how people make investment decisions.

-🌟 About Cognifyz Technologies: Cognifyz Technologies is a company that works in data science, AI, and analytics.
-They provide smart solutions and also offer internships that help students learn practical data skills.

 🧩 Project Overview: Here’s a short summary of what each task was about 👇